Gehstock/Mist_FPGA/Arcade_MiST/Data East Burger Time Hardware/ReadMe.txt

-Games that should work on this hardware after Rom swap
+Games that should work on this hardware

 Setup 1
 	Bogey Manor